Ghagra choli: Festive attire

 The lehenga choli is the favourite female apparel worn during festivals, weddings or special events in India.
 This is due to traditions as well as of the fact that it is available in a number of fabrics with many different decorative choices.
 Traditionally the sari and the lehenga choli are the most popular garments for the bride in India.
 This is a common bridal attire mostly in North India and is also the traditional wear of Garba festival in Gujarat.
+Traditional Rogan hand painted (by Ashish Kansara) and embroidered Chaniya choli wear of festival and wedding in Gujarat.

 Ritu Kala – significance in rite of passage

-In southern India, coming of age ceremony or rites of passage (langa voni Telugu: లంగా వోని, Pattu Pavadai Tamil: பட்டு பாவாடை, Langa Davani Kannada: ಲಂಗ ದ್ವನಿ) are celebrated when a girl reaches puberty.
+In southern India, coming of age ceremony or rites of passage are celebrated when a girl reaches puberty.
 She wears langa voni during the first part of the ceremony and then she is given her first sari, which she wears during the second half of the ceremony.
 This marks her transition into womanhood.

 The tradition of presenting langa voni begins with the girl's first naming ceremony called Namakaran and her first rice feeding ceremony called Annaprashana.
 She receives her last one at her coming of age ceremony.
 Langa voni is traditional clothing for unmarried girls in southern India.

 Luanchari

-Luanchari (Hindi: लुआंचणी) is a full-dress garment.
+Luanchari is a full-dress garment.
 The luanchari is made up of two parts.
 The upper part is called choli, and is made of the same fabric as of the lehanga, but it is not uncommon to find the two pieces of the garment in different colours.
 The choli is stitched to the lehanga, to make a one-piece luanchari.
 This is commonly worn by the women in Pahari miniatures, and is quite similar to lehanga.
 It may take over 21 yards of cloth to make a complete luanchari.
 It is a traditional garment worn by Gaddis of Himachal Pradesh.